denniswon/super-audit/packages/plugin/src/playbooks/IMPLEMENTATION_SUMMARY.md

 ## Overview

-The Playbook Registry is a comprehensive module for managing, discovering, and validating audit playbooks in the SuperAudit plugin.
+The Playbook Registry is a comprehensive module for managing, discovering, and validating audit playbooks in the MrklTree plugin.
 It provides a centralized, singleton-based system for playbook lifecycle management.

 ## Created Files